grisuno/LazyOwn/README.md

 Note:
 Ensure that the `tor.sh` script exists in the `sessions` directory and that you have the necessary permissions to execute scripts with `sudo`.

+## generatedic
+Generates a wordlist based on a target name and a list of characters, with various combinations.

+This function prompts the user for a target name and a wordlist name, then generates various combinations of the target name with a given list of characters.
+The combinations include single, double, triple, fourth, fifth, sixth, and intercalated character variations.
+The generated passwords are saved to the specified wordlist file.

+:param line: Not used in this function.

+:returns: None

+Manual execution:
+To manually generate a wordlist, run the script and follow the prompts to enter the target name, wordlist name, and additional characters if desired.

+For example:
+    Enter target name(Ex. john) ::: john
+    Enter wordlist name ::: my_wordlist.txt
+    Char List ::: 1 2 3 4 5 6 7 8 9 0 ! @ # $
+    Do you want to add more characters in char List[y/n] ::: y Enter characters by commas(Ex. : ^,&,*,) ::: ^,&,*

+## trace
+Traces the DNS information for a given domain using the FreeDNS service. (using freedns IP Not your IP)

+This method performs a DNS trace lookup for the specified domain by sending an HTTP GET request to the FreeDNS service.
+If no domain is provided in the input parameter `line`, it defaults to using the URL specified in the instance's parameters.

+Parameters:
+line (str): The domain name to trace.
+If not provided, the method uses the
+            domain extracted from `self.params["url"]`.

+Returns:
+None: This method executes a system command and does not return a value.

+Example:
+>>> self.do_trace("example.com")
+Executes a DNS trace for "example.com".

+Notes:
+- Ensure that the `self.params["url"]` is set with a valid URL if no domain is provided.
+- The method uses `os.system` to execute the trace command, which may not be the most secure or efficient method for production code.
+Consider using a library like `requests` for HTTP operations if security and efficiency are concerns.

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.